-In the first part of the example we are using company as the field.
-Equals is the operator.
-Acme is the value we are querying on.
+In the first part of the example, we’re using company as the field, equals as the operator, and Acme as the value we’re querying on.
 If we wanted to ask the entire question to the store clerk in a structured way we could say:

-In the above example, the query states the company must be Acme, the item must be a cookie, and the quantity needs to be three.
-Each condition is related to the others by the keyword AND.
-AND means that the condition to the left and right of AND have to be met.
-Since we want items that meet all three criterion we use the keyword AND.
-You can also use OR which means that only one of the conditions needs to be met.
-If you want to save money by looking for items on sale or having the store brand, we can use this query.
+In the above example, the query states that the company must be Acme, the item must be a cookie, and the quantity needs to be three.
+Each condition is related to the others by the keyword “AND.”
+AND means that the conditions to the left and right of AND have to be met.
+Since we want items that meet all three criteria, we use the keyword AND.
+You can also use OR, which means that only one of the conditions needs to be met to the left or right of the operator.
+For example, if you want to save money by looking for items on sale or store brand items, we can use this query.

 So can we get back to JIRA?

 Absolutely!
 Effective management of dynamic projects requires specific metrics from the issue tracker relevant to your project.
 JIRA offers a number of fields for you to query.
 Click the fields link to see what types of data you can mine from JIRA.
 Let’s start with a simple example.

 What bugs did John Smith file yesterday in the project Pipeline?